jfbu/texdimens/texdimens/README.md

 ## Aim of this package

+Utilities and documentation related to TeX dimensional units, usable both with Plain (\input texdimens) and with LaTeX (\usepackage{texdimens}).

 The aim of this package is to address the issue of expressing dimensions (or dimension expressions evaluated by `\dimexpr`) in the various TeX units, to the extent possible.